vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ### 3.1) Read trimming

-The [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) tool is used to trim the reads.
-The command is different between single-end and pair-end applications.
+The [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) tool is applied to each `FASTQ` file to trim the reads.
+The command line is different between single-end and paired-end applications.
+The adapters sequences must be provided as a `FASTA` file.

+The 3 numbers added after the adapter file path are the seed mismatches, palindrome clip threshold and simple clip threshold respetively.
+See the [trimmomatic documentation](http://www.usadellab.org/cms/?page=trimmomatic) for details about these values.

+The `LEADING` and `TRAILING` values are phred score threshold for trimming bases. `MINLEN` is the minimum length of reads after trimming under which the reads are discarded from the dataset.

 **Example single-end trimmomatic command:**
 ```shell